 Problem: Feeling like a “minus-one.”
 Going to holiday parties alone and opening dozens of Christmas cards featuring beaming couples can make you feel terminally single.
 It’s normal to grieve the loss of a partnership, even if you no longer love your partner.
 Understand, however, that you probably don’t really miss the partnership you had; you miss your former identity.

 Solution: Work on your relationship with yourself.
 If you spent years in a loveless marriage, your self-esteem may be in tatters.
 Perhaps you had a spouse who made you feel you could do nothing right.
 Perhaps you regret your own behavior.
 Regardless of what happened in the past, now is the time to focus on personal growth.
 Spend your “alone” time this holiday season writing a personal mission statement.
 Clarify your values, set goals, and make sure your actions are in alignment.
 If you struggle with addiction and/or mental health issues, resolve to seek professional help in 2018.

 Remember: your goal is not to avoid feeling loss, but to allow yourself to move through those emotions so you can focus on creating a new, meaningful life for yourself and your children.

 Have questions about divorce?
 We can help.
-Whether you are just considering the process or are already in the midst of divorce, please contact us to schedule a free consultation and get answers to all your questions — and a clear strategy for how to move forward in 2018 with clarity and peace of mind.
+Whether you are just considering the process or are already in the midst of divorce, please contact us to schedule an initial consultation and get answers to all your questions — and a clear strategy for how to move forward in 2018 with clarity and peace of mind.
 Please call us at 888-888-0919 or click the button below.